GrammaTech/gtirb/doc/examples/stack-stamp.md

 1. Implement the transform, using the [GTIRB manual](https://grammatech.github.io/gtirb/) as a reference.

-   If you're developing in Python or Common Lisp you should first start up a <abbr title="Read Eval Print Loop">REPL</abbr> and load the your GTIRB instance.
+   If you're developing in Python or Common Lisp you work directly in a <abbr title="Read Eval Print Loop">REPL</abbr>, or use it to prototype a stand-alone implementation.

-   To load an IR from file:
+   For all languages, start by importing the `gtirb` API and loading your `ls.gtirb` file.

    - Python
      ```python
+     from gtirb import *
      ir = IR.load_protobuf("ls.gtirb")
      ```

    - C++
      ```c++
+     #include <gtirb.hpp>
      gtirb::Context Ctx;
      std::ifstream File("ls.gtirb");
      gtirb::IR* Ir = *gtirb::IR::load(Ctx, File);